How to Use Social Media for Lead Generation (8 Strategies Revealed)

 5) Run contests and giveaways

 Who doesn’t love winning free things?
 That’s why contests and giveaways are a popular tactic to get leads on social media.
 According to this study, benefits include:

 Expanded brand awareness (62%).

 Improved engagement rates on social media (58%).

 Depending on the platform you use, you can organize different giveaways.
 For example, ask your Instagram followers to post a story or invite them to tag a friend below your post and follow your account to enter the contest.
 This increases your brand’s exposure and the reach of the giveaway.

-Alternatively, encourage followers to sign up for a giveaway through a landing page.
+Alternatively, encourage followers to sign up for a giveaway through a lead form landing page.
 It’s the perfect tactic to build an email list.

 6) Leverage social media paid ads

 According to Gartner, “CMOS spent more than 21% of their marketing budget on advertising with 66% of that going to paid social media digital channels.”